Baby steps into the investment universe - Analytical; Part 2 of 3

 Fundamental Finance Playbook

-· The site has articles about investing basics and some case studies, investors' histories.
+· The site has articles about investing basics and some case studies, and investors' histories.

 · I found this on Google search.
 I have read lots of investing books and I thought this website give a good intro.